5.3. Advanced features#

 Resuming the build starting from kxmlgui:

-If the last kde-builder build ended with a build failure, you can also use the --resume command line option, which resumes the last build starting at the module that failed.
+If the last kde-builder build ended with a build failure, you can also use the --resume command line option, which resumes the last build starting at the project that failed.
 The source and metadata updates are skipped as well (but if you need these, it's generally better to use --resume-from instead).

 5.3.5.2.
-Ignoring modules in a build#
+Ignoring projects in a build#

 Ignoring extragear/multimedia and kdereview during a full run:

-kde-builder --ignore-modules extragear/multimedia kdereview
+kde-builder --ignore-projects extragear/multimedia kdereview

 5.3.6.
 Changing options from the command line#